awnt/awnt.github.io/_posts/2021-04-15-RamenRatings.md

 #### Data Description and Preparation
 The data consists of 5 columns : <br />
-1.Review : Reviewer No. <br />
+1.Review : Review No. <br />
 2.Brand : Ramen brand <br />
-3.Variety : Describing words including taste , flavour ,noodle style,etc.
-Give the big picture about remen <br />
+3.Variety : Variation of ramen , Give the big picture about remen <br />
-4.Style : Packaging style <br />
+4.Style : style of ramen <br />
 5.Stars : as known as Ratings <br />

 <div>
 <style scoped>